 User handbook

-This document explains the basic functions of dribdat, an open source platform for data-driven team collaboration (such as Hackathons).
-It is a FAQ covering the basic usage of the application.
+This page explains Dribdat, an open source platform for data-driven team collaboration (such as Hackathons), covering the basic usage of the application.
 For more background see ABOUT, and for technical details visit the README.
 For a printable version of this document see 📄 Handbook for hackathons powered by Dribdat

-It incorporates tools and best practices from 10 years of community building and open data activism, such as templates for 🌳beginner 😄intermediate 🏀advanced level challenges, a 7-stage process for data-driven projects, connectivity to popular collaboration platforms, and time-tracking utilities.
+Dribdat (from Driven by Data) works as an online multitool and project board, incorporating best practices from community building, such as templates for 🌳beginner 😄intermediate 🏀advanced level challenges, a 7-stage process for effective data-driven projects, connectivity to popular collaboration platforms, and time-tracking utilities.

 Open the page of an event, log in and create a user Profile.
 Then you can explore the existing challenges at your event.
 Keep an eye on the unfilled Roles (🖍️Designer ⚙️Enabler 💡Facilitator etc.) that are shown on the bottom of the project page, if you are not sure which team you should support.
 You can then leave a Comment or Join the challenge.

-Or, if the organisers permit it, you may also be able to submit a New challenge, along with a summary of your idea.
-This could also be a "fork" of an existing challenge, as sometimes multiple teams would like to work on the same idea.
-Once you have a project page, you and any of your team members can click the Join button to start to contribute.
+Before the event starts, you may also be able to submit a New challenge, along with a summary of your idea.
+This could be linked to a supported design tool or code repository.
+Once you have a project page, you and any of your team members can click the Join button to make changes and contribute updates.

-A typical dribdat-powered event (this is GLAMhack 2022) has a variety of challenges and projects at different stages, which you can explore in a hexagonal grid:
+A typical Dribdat-powered event (this is from GLAMhack - the Swiss Open Culture Data hackathon) has a variety of challenges and projects at different stages, which you can explore in a hexagonal grid:

 The picture below explains the various parts of a typical challenge or project page: